Hagerstown Regional Airport: Facilities

 Hagerstown Regional Airport covers 693 acres (280 ha) at an elevation of 703 feet (214 m).
 It has two asphalt runways: 9/27 is 7,000 by 150 feet (2,134 x 46 m) and 2/20 is 3,165 by 100 feet (965 x 30 m).

 In October 2010, a new 43000 sqft hangar opened.
 Construction of the hangar was financed with $6.5 million of Recovery Zone Facility Bonds, a tax-exempt bond from the Maryland Department of Business and Economic Development for projects that stimulate business development projects in distressed areas.

-In the year ending March 31, 2011, the airport had 43,035 aircraft operations, average 117 per day: 79% general aviation, 11% military, 10% air taxi, and less than 1% airline.
-129 aircraft were then based at this airport: 94% single-engine, 4% jet, and 2% ultralight.
+In the year ending March 31, 2023, the airport had 39,303 aircraft operations, average 108 per day: 82% general aviation, 12% military, 5% air taxi, and 1% airline.
+153 aircraft were then based at this airport: 126 single-engine, 18 multi-engine, 7 jet, 1 helicopter and 1 ultralight.

 In 2014 the United States Department of Transportation awarded a $1,000,000 grant to Hagerstown Regional Airport to plan and design major rehabilitation on two taxiways, including ensuring the structural integrity of the taxiway and adding LED safety lighting.

 Rider Jet Center is the airport fixed-base operator.
 Dining is available at “the Grille at Runways” within the FBO and at Nick's Airport Inn Restaurant, however both are located on the north-side of the airport and not directly accessible from the south-side passenger terminal.